home-assistant/builder/README.md

         Additional version information like for base images.
     --release-tag
         Use this as main tag.
+    --additional-tag
-    --version-from <VERSION>
+        Add additional tags that will be published --version-from <VERSION>
         Use this to set build_from tag if not specified.
   Architecture